abhiwand/atk/doc/source/ds_eclipse.rst

     #)  Choose "Add source folder" button

     #)  Browse for the Intel Analytics Python Rest Client libraries.
-On RedHat these are found under "/usr/lib/intelanalytics/rest-client/python".
+On RedHat and Centos these are found under "/usr/lib/intelanalytics/rest-client/python".

     #)  Choose the "OK" button

 #)  Right click your project folder, e.g. "myproject"

-    a)  Choose "New" and then "Source Folder"
+    a)  Choose :menuselection:`New --> Source Folder`

     #)  Give it the name "src" and choose the "Finish" button

-#)  Right click "src" folder and choose "New" "File"
+#)  Right click "src" folder and choose :menuselection:`New --> File`

     a)  Give the file name "test.py"